FolkerKinzel/VCards/src/FolkerKinzel.VCards/Roadmap.md

 - [ ] Remove the `DataUrl` class and the `MimeType` classes and replace it with something new and better like `FolkerKinzel.Uris.DataUrl` and `FolkerKinzel.MimeTypes.MimeType`.
 - [ ] Replace `FolkerKinzel.VCards.Intls.Converters.TextEncodingConverter` with `FolkerKinzel.Strings.TextEncodingConverter`
+- [ ] Review `DataProperty` completely.
+Let the user via `VcfOptions` decide whether to have a length restriction for embedded data or not

 ### 5.0.0
 - [x] Rename `ParameterSection.Charset` to `ParameterSection.CharSet`